-As we got more invloved with greyhound resuce and Jack arrived, the site began evolving from a blog; there was all the previous Beasts – they had been part of my life and it only seemed fair that they have their space too.
+As we got more involved with greyhound rescue and Jack arrived, the site began evolving from a blog; there was all the previous Beasts; it was only fair that they have their stories told too.

-We also began to understand the reality of the situation regarding the vast majority of greyhounds bred for and used by the greyhound racing industry; the number of animals killed and injured, and the abuse that many suffer.
+We also began to understand the reality of the situation of greyhounds bred for and used by the greyhound racing industry; the number killed and injured and the abuse that many suffer.
 The simple facts are that for greyhounds in the racing industry: